 All Nicole Kidman Movies Ranked

 Nicole Kidman is an actor who keeps moviegoers, awards prognosticators, and our own Tomatometer guessing.
 Just when you think she’s heading in one clear direction – upon winning her Oscar in 2003 for The Hours (“by a nose”) she appeared in a string of mainstream studio flicks like The Interpreter and Bewitched – she takes a sharp turn: when she put down the Bewitched broomstick, she moved on to indie curiosities like Fur: An Imaginary Portrait of Diane Arbus and Margot at the Wedding.
 She’s been mixing those kinds of daring indie choices with more mainstream fare ever since she emerged on the world stage with a scene-stealing role in Phillip Noyce’s acclaimed boat-bound thriller, Dead Calm.
 Kidman in the ’90s meant supporting roles in blockbusters like Batman Forever and Days of Thunder, and leading, attention-grabbing turns in more off kilter fare like Gus Van Sant’s To Die For and, notoriously, Stanley Kubrick’s Eyes Wide Shut.
 In the 2000s, she mastered new genres – Oscar nominated for musical, Moulin Rouge!, scream-queen–certified for The Others — and continued racking up the accolades, ending the decade with another Oscar nom for Rabbit Hole.
-She’s been on a hot streak since 2015, with five Certified Fresh films, leading up to significant awards talk for Destroyer.
-After Batman Forever, she was back in DC Comics land with Aquaman, and now teams up with Margot Robbie and Charlize Theron for Bombshell.
+She was on a hot streak starting 2015, with five Certified Fresh films, leading up to significant awards talk for Destroyer and even Bombshell.
+Her latest films include The Upside, The Goldfinch, and The Prom.
 Play catchup on a fascinating career with this list of all of Nicole Kidman’s movies, ranked by Tomatometer.

 Critics Consensus: Another claustrophobic thriller that Joel Schumacher can churn out in his sleep, Trespass is nasty and aggressive, more unpleasant than entertaining.